MaayanLab/datacrossways/README.md

 ### Register a domain

 Datacrossways needs to be accessible via a dedicated domain.
 The easiest way is to register a domain using Route53 which is a service from AWS.
-First check if the domain is still available.
+First, check if the domain is still available.
 If it is you can proceed to checkout.

 <img width="1241" alt="image" src="https://github.com/MaayanLab/datacrossways/assets/32603869/1c3846fb-3f1c-4b94-a907-8a1213742423">

+Then follow the descriptions of the registration to complete the domain registration.
+The domain will then be accessible after some time (usually a couple of minutes).
+Once the domain is registered you need to link your AWS instance with the domain.
+Under `hosted zones` (https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones) select the newly created domain and add a new record.

 ### Create AWS resources